dsalt/devilspie2/README.md

 This file is distributed under the same licence as the devilspie2 package (see [COPYING](COPYING)).

-# Devilspie 2
+# Devil's Pie 2

-Devilspie 2 is based on the excellent program Devil's Pie by Ross Burton.
+Devil's Pie 2 is based on the excellent program Devil's Pie by Ross Burton.
 It will read Lua scripts from a folder and run them whenever a window is opened, and the rules in them are applied on the window.
 (See the [Configuration section](#configuration) for more details.)